Join Here | Log In

 Genotype report: Schizophrenia-related variants

-First, another disclaimer: Schizophrenia and schizoaffective disorders are serious mental health conditions.
+First, another real disclaimer: Schizophrenia and schizoaffective disorders are serious mental health conditions.
 Please talk with your doctor before making any changes involving supplements, diet, or lifestyle.

-Second, while schizophrenia is a serious, life-long condition, there are quite a few clinical trials showing ways to improve symptoms alongside prescription medications.
+2. Improving symptoms is possible: While schizophrenia is a serious, life-long condition, there are quite a few clinical trials showing ways to improve symptoms alongside prescription medications.
 Several of these trials point towards reducing neuroinflammation or improving neurotransmitter receptor function.
 What is listed here is just the tip of the iceberg as far as the clinical trials that have been done.
 I encourage you to work with your doctor or healthcare team to improve any continuing symptoms.

 Immune response:

-Treating viral infections:
+• Treating viral infections:

 In schizophrenia patients who were cytomegalovirus antibody positive, treatment with valacyclovir (anti-viral) improved psychiatric symptoms.[ref]
 Another study showed that valacyclovir reduced neuroinflammation as seen on a CT scan in schizophrenia.[ref]
 For patients who were also seropositive for herpes simplex virus 1, valacyclovir improved verbal memory, working memory, and other cognitive scores.[ref]

-Anti-parasitic medications:
+• Anti-parasitic medications:

 Animal studies show that antiparasitic medications that treat toxoplasmosis change behavior and neurocognitive function.[ref]

-Gut microbiome:
+• Gut microbiome:

 The gut microbiome continually interacts with your immune system.
 While much of the research here is still fairly new, studies show that there are significant changes in the gut microbiome in people with schizophrenia.[ref][ref][ref][ref]
 Transplanting the gut microbiome from patients with schizophrenia into mice causes schizophrenia-like behavior in the mice.[ref][ref]
 Talk with your doctor about your options for changing your gut microbiome through diet or FMT.

-Exercise programs:
+• Exercise programs:

 Exercise helps to modulate immune response as well as having other brain benefits.
 Clinical trials involving exercise programs show that it helps with schizophrenia symptoms, although the dropout rate was high.
 One study showed that either aerobic exercise or strength and flexibility training helped.[ref][ref]

-Diet, Vitamins, and Nutrients:
+Diet, Vitamins, and Micronutrients for Schizophrenia:

-A healthy diet has been shown in multiple studies to help with managing and mitigating symptoms in schizophrenia and schizoaffective disorder patients.[ref][ref]
+In general, a healthy diet has been shown in multiple studies to help with managing and mitigating symptoms in schizophrenia and schizoaffective disorder patients.[ref][ref]
 However, just taking a mega-vitamin doesn’t do much for symptoms.[ref]

 Related Articles and Topics: